iterative/dvc.org/static/docs/commands-reference/push.md

 remove nor modify those files in the remote cache.

-If one or more `targets` are specified, DVC only considers the files associated with those stages.
+If one or more `targets` are specified, DVC only considers the files associated with those DVC-files.
 Using the `--with-deps` option DVC tracks dependencies backward through the pipeline to find data files to push.

 ## Options